DREEBIT/grpc-php/README.md

 # gRPC PHP Client Library

-This repository contains only PHP files to support Composer installation.
+This repository is a fork of [grpc-php](https://github.com/grpc/grpc-php).

-This repository is a mirror of [gRPC](https://github.com/grpc/grpc).
-Any support requests, bug reports, or development contributions should be directed to that project.
+It adds callbacks to implement custom behavior before and after processing an RPC call.

-To install gRPC for PHP, please see https://github.com/grpc/grpc/tree/master/src/php
+An error callback is also added, to implement application-specific error handling.

-test
+To install gRPC for PHP, and for any further instructions please see https://github.com/grpc/grpc/tree/master/src/php